 Click the “+” button in the top right corner of the Wave Scanner to open the scan pop-up dialog.
-The dialog includes several tabs to allow you to precisely define the trade setups you would like to scan for:
+The dialog includes several tabs to allow you to select markets to scan, as well as to precisely define the types of trade setups you would like to scan for:

 - Choose one of your watchlists from the dropdown menu to add some or all of the watchlist’s symbols to your scan

 - When a watchlist is displayed, simply click on a symbol to add that symbol to the scan

 - Click a symbol in the Selected symbols list to remove it from the scan

 NOTE: To add a symbol from a specific exchange, follow this format: “Exchange:symbol”, for example “NASDAQ:AAPL”.